reyj1999/calendar-mirror/README.md

 ## Roadmap

+The focus moving forward will be on the Ubuntu 22.04 version of Casper Calendar as there is an official pre-built binary for [CopperSpice](https://download.copperspice.com/copperspice/binary/cs-1.8/).

 1. Testing and bug fixing
 2. Preference options for audio playback
 3. Expand dictionary
 4. Investigate using a [formant](https://github.com/crispinalan/formant-synthesizer) synthesizer
+5. Packaging

 ## License